roadricefield/ProConFuncs/README.md

 S[2] = "T"
 ```

-So I made the very very simple function, str_rep() which replace a character in a string.
+So I made the very very simple function, str_rep() which replaces a character in a string.

 ```python
 S = "Python3"